bungdanar/python-rest-fuzzing/README.md

 Fuzzing tools usually require OpenAPI specification to generate and send fuzzing payloads to application.
 You may want to replace the server URL value in the `openapi.json` file as the default value is http://localhost:5000/api

 Before carrying out fuzzing experiments, especially experiments with different fuzzing tools and input validation libraries, it is a good idea to delete the `logs` directory first so that the resulting logs match the fuzzing tool and input validation library used.

+## Note for Full Validation Mode
+In full validation mode, I intentionally do not implement full validation in certain fields, namely regular_price (Product), max_usage (Coupon), and charge (Shipping).

+For example, in the Coupon entity, there is max_usage field which has integer data type.
+I only implement validation against the minimum constraint of the field, which is greater than or equal to 0, and do not implement validation against the maximum constraint of the field.
+If the client sends max_usage data that exceeds the maximum constraint of the MySQL integer field (4294967295) then the data sent by the client will trigger an error in the application.

+This aims to find out whether the fuzzing tool can find these remaining errors.